LivePersonInc/developer-center/pages/Documents/ConversationalAI/ConversationBuilder/Bots/post-conversation-survey-bots.md

 #### Marking survey questions as optional

-To add a Skip option and thereby make a survey question optional, click the **+Skip** response and turn it from Off (blue) to On (white).
+To add a Skip option to an FCR, CSAT or NPS question and thereby make the question optional, click the **+Skip** response and turn it from Off (blue) to On (white).

 <img class="fancyimage" style="width:350px" src="img/ConvoBuilder/surveyBot_skip.png">

 Clicking **Skip** automatically adds a custom rule for the "skip" response, so you can build out the survey logic as you require.

+To add a Skip option to a closed-ended, custom question, manually add "Skip" as one of the answer choices.
+This too adds a custom rule for the "skip" response, so you can build out the survey logic as you require.

+You cannot add a Skip opton to an open-ended, custom question.

 {: .important}
 In an NPS interaction, don't enable Skip if your targeted channel is Facebook.
 Facebook doesn't support structured content that has more than 11 quick replies.
 The NPS question plus the Skip option is 12 quick replies.
 Using Skip will cause the conversation to end abruptly.

 #### Configuring the display format

-In the **Advanced Settings** of each of the survey interactions, you can configure two display settings:
+In the **Advanced Settings** of many of the survey interactions, you can configure two display settings:

 * Display Choices As
 * Text Only Fallback > List Style for Choices